udaarbhavana/ReadWriteLocks/README.md

 ![input reader and writer](https://github.com/udaarbhavana/ReadWriteLocks/assets/118459224/2a6fbbc9-689e-4c73-878f-f5a6df230135)

 1. User taken the initial value od shared variable 's' as 10
-2. User taken no. of readers is 2 as input i.e Reader 1 and Reader 2
+2. User taken no. of readers is 2 as input i.e Reader 0 and Reader 1
-iii.
-User taken no. of writers is 2 as input i.e writer 1 and writer 2 iv.
-Now READER and WRITER threads are created successfully.
+3. User taken no. of writers is 2 as input i.e writer 0 and writer 1
+4. Now READER and WRITER threads are created successfully.

 ![writer 2](https://github.com/udaarbhavana/ReadWriteLocks/assets/118459224/d1746b59-4bd1-48a3-8947-ef4f81b32138)

-v.
-Writer 1 will wait for some random time.
-Then user updates wants to update 2 times. vi.
-First time 5 is added to s, then s becomes 10+5 = 15 vii. second time 5 is added to s, then s = 15+5 = 20 viii.
-Now updated s = 20
+5. Writer 1 will wait for some random time.
+Then user updates wants to update 2 times.
+6. First time 5 is added to s, then s becomes 10+5 = 15
+7. second time 5 is added to s, then s = 15+5 = 20
+8. Now updated s = 20

 ![writer 1](https://github.com/udaarbhavana/ReadWriteLocks/assets/118459224/de07758b-e86a-4dac-bf3b-f620c59b6939)

-ix.
-Writer 1 has stopped writing and writer 2 starts writing.
+9. Writer 1 has stopped writing and writer 0 starts writing.
-x.
-Now also user wants to update 2 times with values 5 for first time and 5 for second time. xi.
-Then updated s = 20+5+5 = 30.
+10. Now also user wants to update 2 times with values 5 for first time and 5 for second time.
+11. Then updated s = 20+5+5 = 30.

 ![reader](https://github.com/udaarbhavana/ReadWriteLocks/assets/118459224/f1045760-13c7-4e1e-a6ac-7b879a24af08)

-xii.
-Now Reader 1 and Reader 2 wait for some random times.
-Then R0 starts reading shared variable. xiii.
-As no writer is left, Reader 2 will start reading shared variable after reader 1 is done. xiv.
-Finally, after joining the thread, we get the shared variable value as 30.
+12. Now Reader 0 and Reader 1 wait for some random times.
+Then R0 starts reading shared variable.
+13. As no writer is left, Reader 0 will start reading shared variable after reader 1 is done.
+14. Finally, after joining the thread, we get the shared variable value as 30.

 ## Notes